decred/dcrdocs/docs/mining/proof-of-work.md

 of committing your computer’s hardware and resources to process network transactions and build the blocks that make up the blockchain in the Decred network.
-Each time a block is created (by a miner), which is then approved by ticket holders, new coins are created.
-These new coins are called the block reward.
+Each time a block is created (by a miner), which is then approved by ticket holders, the miner receives a block reward (newly created DCR).
+If the block is rejected by ticket holders, the miner does not receive a reward.
-The block reward adjusts every 6,144 blocks (approximately 21.33 days) by reducing by a factor of 100/1011.
+The block reward adjusts every 6,144 blocks (approximately 21.33 days) by reducing by a factor of 100/101.

 Each new block reward is then split up as follows: